jonnyleealas/401-Reads/starmethod/questions.md

 I'll watch the team and see which personalities are better suited for each role.
 If there is a role that I fit then Ill will pursue that role.
 I am always looking for what the team needs and how I can help fit those needs.

 30. Tell me about a time when you failed.
 Easy, my music career.
 Although I was able to accomplish more than most musicians ultimately the main goal was not accomplished.
 We were not able to keep our music career going.
 However, I learned so much through my experience.
 I learned how to public speak, I learned how to set up a tour on my own that spanned several cities and states.
 I learned how to network.
 I learned the importance and value of practicing and planning.
 I learned how to market on social media and balance a budget.
-I also learned the importance of consistancy and the relationship with your customers.
+I also learned the importance of consistency and the relationship with your customers.

+31. What technology at google do you use?
+I use gmail, google meet, youtube, google jamboard, google docs, google chrome, google sheets.
+Also I am planning on learning the Go programming language.

+32. Have you ever missed a deadline?
+I recently had to finish a small Crud application.
+I had two weeks to submit working code.
+Due to the snow storm a few months ago I was not able to focus on the project and hence I missed the deadline.
+What I did was communicate to the client that due to unforseen circumstances I was not going to meet the deadline.
+I asked for extra an extra week after the storm was over and we had power and water.
+I also kept him updated on our situation moving forward.
+I was able to submit working code the week after power and water came back on and the client was happy and understanding of why I missed the deadline.